guineec/college-tools/scalable/README.md

 ./pot-watch-server-setup.sh
 ```
 This will attempt to install dependencies and start the ubuntu apache server.
-Alternatively, grab the source from the centralized-potfile directory and modify/serve however you see fit.
+Alternatively, grab the source from the centralize-potfile directory and modify/serve however you see fit.

-If setup using the script, the combined potfiles will be located in /var/www/html/centralized-potfile/ directory.
-Alternatively, they can be accessed at http://your-instance-IP/centralized-potfile/index.php where a list of all available files is made for download.
+If setup using the script, the combined potfiles will be located in /var/www/html/centralize-potfile/ directory.
+Alternatively, they can be accessed at http://your-instance-IP/centralize-potfile/index.php where a list of all available files is made for download.

 To add a custom potfile, copy & rename the combined.php script and modify the POTFILE_NAME constant inside the script to a the desired new potfile's name, and POST to /your-new-name.php instead of /combined.php from the watcher.